 - Run the same command for other partitions as well by using their respective disk letters, and restart the system.

 - Now check if you’re able to access data on the hard disk.

 If the issue persists even after trying the above methods, it means that the hard disk is severely corrupted.
 In such a case, it’s best to seek the help of a data recovery expert such as Stellar who can safely handle the data recovery tasks and recover the lost data successfully.

 Hard disks may get corrupt due to various reasons.
 When this happens, you lose the data stored on it.
-To prevent hard disk corruption, use an effective anti-virus software to safeguard it from viruses, always “safely remove” (if HDD is external) before ejecting, and properly shut down the system instead of powering it off directly.
+To prevent hard disk corruption, use effective anti-virus software to safeguard it from viruses, always “safely remove” (if HDD is external) before ejecting, and properly shut down the system instead of powering it off directly.

 In case the hard disk gets corrupt, you can try fixing it by using Windows built-in utilities mentioned in this post.
-However, if this doesn’t help, you need to seek a hard disk recovery expert’s advice to fix the issue and recover data from corrupted hard disk.
+However, if this doesn’t help, you need to seek a hard disk recovery expert’s advice to fix the issue and recover data from a corrupted hard disk.